cseferlis/OMDSMod4/Homework 1c/Transforming and Staging/README.md

 1. **Transform**: Convert the `DateA` column datatype from text to date.
 2. **Stage**: Load the transformed data into a database table named `<initials>Complaints` within a SQL Server database.

+> **Hint** Download the Homework1c.pdf file from the ‘Transforming and Staging’ folder in this repository and review its contents.

 ## Steps to Complete Homework 1c

 > For this course, you will use the “Azure for Students” offer provided by Microsoft.
 This offer allows for a $100 credit that can be replenished once a year as long as a student email address is being used.
 You will be expected to manage your budget.
 By adhering closely to the instructions outlined in the homework assignments, you will remain within the $100 credit limit.
 However, any expenses incurred beyond this allocation will be your responsibility.